-I submit this research paper as part of my Bachelor of IT Network security degree in 2016.
+I submit this research paper as part of my Bachelor of IT Network security degree in 2016 and I haven’t re-visited the topic since.
 I am not an expert in SDN technologies, and SDN wasn’t a strong focus in the course for me.
-I’ve only skimmed through it since submitting it and I’m sure there are probably errors.
-Do not reproduce or cite this work (for your own good!) – but definitely check out the references.
-If you wish, you can email me about any glaringly obvious misinformation, though SDN still isn’t currently a strong focus of mine.
+I’ve only skimmed through it since submitting it and I’m sure there are inaccuracies and out-right lies.
+For your own good, do not reproduce or cite this aricle.
+Do check out the references though, they’re probably fine.
+If you wish, you can email me about any horrific misinformation and I’ll make an update.
+Maybe.

 Anatomy of Software Defined Networks